-Tent Ridge Horseshoe is a 6.3 mile moderately trafficked loop trail located near Canmore, AB that features beautiful wild flowers and is rated as moderate.
+Tent Ridge Horseshoe is a 6.3 mile moderately trafficked loop trail located near Canmore, Alberta, Canada that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 i did this hike with my 8 year old son in early October.
 Be prepared if you go late season, the snow makes the scrambles a little harder, especially for kids.
 The hike is amazing and the views are incredible, I highly recommend this for anyone who is not scared of heights or exposure.
 We ran into a late grizzly on the ridge about one k from the end so we finished the hike in a larger group.
 5 hours is probably right for most hikers but if you like to fly and its dry, you can do it in 3.
 But save time for lunch on the ridge and enjoy the views.

 It's a wonderful trail to give you a shock of how Alberta nature and Ricky mountain look amazing.

 On September 10, 2016, six of us headed off from Calgary, then Canmore, turned south to route 742, then went uphill along Spray Lake (30 km long) to the end of the Lake.
 Then we found the trailhead on the foothill.
 An offline trail map will lock down the trailhead without any issue.